Searle Scholars Program 2020

-Applicants for awards which will be activated on July 1, 2015 will be expected to be pursuing independent research careers in biochemistry, cell biology, genetics, immunology, neuroscience, pharmacology, and related areas in chemistry, medicine, and the biological sciences.
+- Applicants for the 2020 competition (awards which will be activated on July 1, 2020 ) are expected to be pursuing independent research careers in biochemistry, cell biology, genetics, immunology, neuroscience, pharmacology, and related areas in chemistry, medicine, and the biological sciences.

-Candidates should have begun their appointment as an independent investigator at the assistant professor level on or after July 1, 2013.
+- Applicants should have begun their appointment as an independent investigator at the assistant professor level on or after July 1, 2018.
 The appointment must be their first tenure-track position (or its nearest equivalent) at an invited institution.

 - The Searle Scholars Program does not ordinarily support purely clinical research but has supported research programs that include both clinical and basic components.
 Potential applicants who are unsure if their research is appropriate for our Program are encouraged to examine the research interests of present and former Searle Scholars on this website.